Bridge Meals is a crowdfeeding platform

 Crowdfeeding is a simple idea built on an existing behavior.

+Bridge connects these pieces into one system.
 Donations are pooled and used to fund meals at local restaurants.
-Restaurants prepare and serve those meals just like they would any other order.
+Restaurants prepare and serve those meals just like any other order.
 Community partners help connect meals to people who need them.

 The idea for Bridge grew out of lived experience.